Glenwood Springs Post Independent

+History

+In 1997, the owners of the The Aspen Times founded the Glenwood Springs Independent.
+Both papers were sold in 1999 to Swift Communications.
+A year later the company purchased the Glenwood Springs Post from Morris Communications and merged it with the Independent to form the Glenwood Springs Post Independent.

 In 2017, Post Independent staffers found photo negatives featuring the notorious American serial killer Ted Bundy that were kept in an old safe at their Glenwood Springs office since the 1970s.
 The negatives show Bundy at the Garfield county jail, and scenes from the search for him after he escaped from both the Pitkin and Garfield county jails.